open-telemetry/opentelemetry-specification/specification/metrics/sdk_exporters/prometheus.md

 The configuration SHOULD allow the user to select which resource attributes to copy (e.g. include / exclude or regular expression based).
 Copied Resource attributes MUST NOT be excluded from target_info.

+A Prometheus Exporter MAY support a configuration option to produce metrics without a [unit suffix](../../compatibility/prometheus_and_openmetrics.md#metric-metadata).

+A Prometheus Exporter MAY support a configuration option to produce metrics without a [type suffix](../../compatibility/prometheus_and_openmetrics.md#metric-metadata).